Krealle/analysis-tools-remix/README.md

 ## Development

+To start off you need to set the Environment Variables.
+Copy the `.env.example` file in the project root, and name it `.env`.
+Then insert your own WCL V2 client secret/id.
+To get these you need to login into Warcraft Logs and go to [Mange Your Clients](https://www.warcraftlogs.com/api/clients/) under your profile and create a client.
+The redirect url you set in your client should be the same as the one set in `.env`.

+`SESSION_SECRET` can be set to anything you like, it is only used internally to verify that requests are made from us.

-To start off you need to install node modules:
+Next you need to install node modules:

 ```sh
 npm install